Oh, how we all want to know how to do that!

 How is that even possible?

-Here are some Parenting Ahead tips:
+Here are some Good Parenting Ahead tips:

 1. Think Ahead – Where are you going?
 What kind of atmosphere is it?
 Do your kids need to be quiet?
 Do they need to sit for a long period of time?
 Do they need something to keep them busy?
 Will there be other kids there?
 Think through the event, the day, the activity… what do your kids need to hear from you before they even walk in the door?

 2. Take the Time – Parenting ahead takes time.
 Invest it in your kids.
 If you are always parenting in a rush, your kids will sense that.
 Use bedtime, car rides, or meal times to talk through the coming events.
+A fun way we’ve done this is through family mottos.
+You can read more about them here.
+It takes time and creativity… but SO worth it all.

 3. Set Expectations – Your kids need to know exactly what you expect from them.
 If you are going to a nice restaurant, before you ever even enter the restaurant say, “I expect you to be quiet and use your manners.
 This is not a place to run around or talk loudly.”
 They need to know what you expect before they walk into a situation you could have helped prevent.
-(Funny story about this… Read the November 2006 entry in this post, you’ll have to scroll down to see it.)

 4. Be Intentional – Spell out the rules.
 Every. single. one.
 Every. single. time.
 Intentionally, take the time in the car to prep your kids for what is coming.
 From “We are going to the park.
 You are not allowed to leave the play area.” to “I know after church you will see kids running around.
 You are not allowed to run.” to “When we get home, you need to brush your teeth, get your pajamas on and get ready for bed.
 There will be no goofing around at bedtime tonight.
 It is already very late.”